cloud-bulldozer/benchmark-operator/docs/cache_dropping.md

 ## how to drop Ceph OSD cache

-for this to work with OpenShift Container Storage, you must do these steps once the benchmark-operator is running: and the cache dropper pod, and enable benchmark-operator to see into the openshift-storage namespace.
+For this to work with OpenShift Container Storage, you must do these steps once the benchmark-operator is running: and the cache dropper pod, and enable benchmark-operator to see into the openshift-storage namespace.
 You can do this with: